joshbasho/enhanced-recurring-tasks-for-notion/README.md

     - Should cost literally nothing to run.

 ## Error Handling
-When tasks fail to process, the application logs the error details in "New Recurring" for troubleshooting.
+When tasks fail to process, a new task is created with an error message.
+For example, if you set an invalid "Recurring" value, it will create a new task saying you need to fix the "recurring" interval on the task that failed.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.